POCOCZE/ELOS-Projekty/README.md

 # This repo is used to temporarilly save and store ELOS projects i am currently working/worked on

+## Successfully

+- Coded app in Python by using Flask framework for development
+- Created modern visuals by using combination of HTML, CSS, JavaScript and TailWindCSS libraries by using CDN
+- For production use cases switched to Gunicorn
+- Unit tested the app if basic root and paths works - if yes print OK
+- Created Dockerfile with requirements.txt file
+- Built Docker image by using `docker build`
+- Checked for vulnerabilities with Docker Scout
+- Spinned up the container with `Docker run` to test if everything works
+- Created how to create and work with Helm Charts - create Helm Chart
+- Fixed a lot of issues related to Helm Charts
+- Created CI/CD pipeline to automatically create release of helm charts!
+- Ran the WebApp by using my own Helm Chart on my kubernetes cluster!

+# Accessible through this link: [Welcome-ELOS-WebApp](elos.exprt.fun)

 ## Bash

 Contains bash script to create N number of users.
 You can set there user names and passwords that will be created